 This club was created to provide community service and outreach opportunities to Vaughn students, and members also serve as peer leaders for the student body.
 Circle K focuses on building relationships between students, faculty and peers.
-Circle K is part of the national Kiwanis organization and Vaughn's chapter is closely supported by the LaGuardia Kiwanis Club.

 GAMING AND CULTURE CLUB